Baku: Tourism and shopping

 Baku is one of the most important tourist destinations in the Caucasus, with hotels in the city earning 7 million euros in 2009.
 Many sizable world hotel chains have a presence in the city.
 Baku has many popular tourist and entertainment spots, such as the downtown Fountains Square, the One and Thousand Nights Beach, Shikhov Beach and Oil Rocks.
 Baku's vicinities feature Yanar Dag, an ever-blazing spot of natural gas.
 On 2 September 2010 with the inauguration of National Flag Square, Baku set the world record for tallest flagpole; on 24 May 2011, the city of Dushanbe in Tajikistan set a new record with a 3 m-higher flagpole.
 A few years later, the Flag Pole was dismantled and the National Flag Square was closed off with fences.
+It was opened once again after years of repair on 8 November 2024, to commemorate the Victory Day over Armenia's forces in Nagorno-Karabakh region of Azerbaijan.
+The National Flag Square features a museum, with a collection of about 400 items, along with flags of Khanates and Empires that have been prevalent in the region.

-Baku has several shopping malls; the most famous city centre malls are Port Baku, Park Bulvar, Ganjlik Mall, Metro Park, 28 MALL, Aygun city and AF MALL.
+Baku has several shopping malls, including Ganjlik Mall, Deniz Mall, Crescent Mall, Port Baku Mall, 28 Mall, Park Bulvar, City Park and Metro Park.
 The retail areas contain shops from chain stores up to high-end boutiques.
+Ganjlik Mall particularly stands out, as it is the largest mall in the city of Baku.
+Crescent Mall is the newest shopping center in Baku, opening on 28 May 2024.
+It adds to the city's growing collection of malls, bringing a variety of stores, restaurants, and entertainment options to the area.

 The city is listed 48th in the 2011 list of the most expensive cities in the world conducted by the Mercer Human Resource Consulting.
-Its Nizami Street and also the Neftchilar Avenue are among the most expensive streets in the world.
+Nizami Street, also known as Targovaya, and the Neftchilar Avenue, a street known for being home to many luxury and high fashion shops such as Gucci, Dolce & Gabbana, Tom Ford, Burberry, Celine, are among the most expensive streets in the world.
+Monthly expenses for a single person in Baku are estimated to be around 945 manat without rent (US$555), which is significantly lower in comparison to other countries.
+For example, average cost of living for a person in Los Angeles, California, is about US$1308, while in Seoul, South Korea, its US$1074.
+Living costs in Baku per person are below average when comparing to other developed countries, however, average reported salary of a Bakuvian sits at 997 manat, or about US$586.